Keekteng/CZ4045-NLP/README.md

     2.3) Model evaluation
         - Create test_dataloader for evaluation of the trained model
-        - Output is the test accuracy based on the best_max_pool_lstm model 2.4) Saving best model weights
+        - Output is the test accuracy based on the best_max_pool_lstm model
-        - Save the best model as a python object using pickle library
-        - The model is also loaded into loaded_model which outputs the details of the BiLSTM model used
-        - Due to size of the weights of the model, it is not uploaded into the zip file containing the source code